Smallville Season 6

 Heroes Season 1

-3 December 2007, terribly early in the morning
+3 December 2007, early morning

 It was my destiny to finish watching Heroes without Shima, so I spent most of the weekend finishing up the first season.
 When Shima and I watched the first episode a few weeks back we had no desire whatsoever to keep watching: the acting was bad, the dialog was bad, and the story went nowhere.
 Everyone else on the planet seemed obsessed with how awesome the show was, so Shima and I watched another episode: the second episode is much cooler and the ending is great.
 If the premier of the show was the first two episodes, then the pacing of the first episode would make a lot more sense.
 By the 4th or 5th episode the show starts to feel pretty solid.
 By then the actors all seem to have a good grasp of what their characters are about, so there are fewer awkward scenes to watch.
 The first season on the whole is very entertaining.
 By the last episode the overall story for the season is nicely resolved, with enough loose ends to start off the next season.
 (This is in contrast to a similar show like Lost, where the finales are exciting, but each season hasn’t resolved much of anything.)
 Heroes is good, contrary to what Mezan might tell you.